farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 > So the JavaScript is, in fact, `compiled`, or at least, as we would say, it's `parsed`.
 >
-> There's some processing step that has to happen before `execution` has occurred.
+> There's some `processing step` that has to happen before `execution` has occurred.

 So let me prove to you, if you have ever written a JavaScript, syntax error, left off a comma, had an extra parenthesis, or curly brace somewhere, and then you try to run the program, and you immediately got a syntax error.

 That is, say you have a syntax error on line 10, but you immediately get that error reported to you before lines 1 through 9 have `executed`.

-The question is: How is it possible that JavaScript knew about the syntax error on line 10 before `executing` lines 1 through 9, unless JavaScript actually went through a processing step first.
-As opposed to simply `executing` top down, there was some processing step.
+The question is: How is it possible that JavaScript knew about the syntax error on line 10 before `executing` lines 1 through 9, unless JavaScript actually went through a `processing step` first.
+As opposed to simply `executing` top down, there was some `processing step`.

-What does that processing step look like?
+What does that `processing step` look like?

 **In compiler theory, there are essentially four stages to a compiler:**